Shopify products missing in Google audit

 Free precheck

-Free Shopify SEO audit preview
+Free Shopify SEO audit precheck

 • Check robots, sitemap, canonical, and theme-rendered page access.